 Could there be a gay king of England?

-While I’m not making any assumptions about anyone’s sexuality, it does cross my mind occasionally that it’s not beyond the realms of possibility that an heir to the British throne could turn out to be a gay guy.
+While we’re not making any assumptions about anyone’s sexuality, it does cross our mind occasionally that it’s not beyond the realms of possibility that an heir to the British throne could turn out to be a gay guy.

 So, how would that work?